File Format Reference

 OKF frontmatter fields

-Plainva follows OKF (Open Knowledge Format), a minimal convention.
-Two top-level fields:
+Plainva follows OKF (Open Knowledge Format), a minimal convention — currently version 0.2.
+One top-level field is required, everything else is optional:

 FieldTypeMeaning